Thomas R. Donahue: AFL-CIO President

 Early in 1995, leaders of a broad cross-section of the labor federation's unions encouraged Donahue to challenge incumbent AFL-CIO President Lane Kirkland.
-Owing to his sense of loyalty, Donahue insisted that he would not oppose Kirkland, who for his part maintained his intent to seek another term.
+Owing to his sense of loyalty to Kirkland, Donahue insisted that he would not oppose Kirkland, who for his part maintained his intent to seek another term.
 As a result, a faction of dissenting unions decided to abandon their "Draft Donahue" efforts and lined up behind then-SEIU President John Sweeney, a former Donahue protégé and fellow native of The Bronx, New York.

 Then, in the late Spring of 1995, Kirkland made it known that he had changed his mind and would resign from office.
 In August 1995, Donahue was elected interim president by a two-to-one margin over Sweeney in a vote by the AFL-CIO's governing body, its Executive Council.
 Prior to the vote, Donahue had asked Barbara Easterling, Secretary-Treasurer of the Communications Workers of America, to join his ticket as candidate for the Secretary-Treasurer position.
-Easterling agreed, and was duly elected as the first female officer in either of the labor federation's two senior positions.
+Easterling agreed and was elected as the first female officer in either of the labor federation's two senior positions.

 Four months later, John Sweeney ran against Donahue again, this time at the federation's bi-annual convention.
 His platform included a pledge to add a third national officer (Executive Vice President) and to increase the size of the Executive Council from 33 members to 45.
 While Donahue remained open to the idea of expanding the number of unions represented on the governing council, he declined to solicit votes on the basis of such a concept.